Our verdict

 We noticed the shoe's dual-layer midsole, made of a soft Pebax foam (white) with a firmer EVA foam (green), might feel uncomfortable to some.
 If you're looking for a daily trainer that offers a bouncy feel with a full layer of premium Pebax foam, we recommend the Endorphin Speed 3, as it provided us a more consistent and enjoyable ride.

-If you favour speed trainers without a plate and appreciate ground feel, the Nike Streakfly might be your ideal choice.
+If you favour tempo trainers without a plate and appreciate ground feel, the Nike Streakfly might be your ideal choice.
 And if you want a non-plated Hoka for tempo training, check the Hoka Mach 5 instead.

 Cushioning